DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 description: |-
   Discover how to get Early Years Teacher Status (EYTS) and help to educate and inspire future generations.
 Official guidance on early years teacher training.
 calls_to_action:
   EY-graduate:
     name: feature_table
     arguments:
       - Cost: "£7000 course fees are covered by the Department for Education and are paid directly to the training provider.
 You don’t need to do anything to access this funding."
         Salary: "No"
         Length of training: "Typically 1 academic year"
         Qualification: "Early years teacher status"
+        Funding available: |-
-        Funding available: "Bursaries are available, including:
+          Bursaries are available, including:
           * £5,000 if you have a first class degree
           * £4,000 if you have a 2:1 degree
           * £2,000 if you have a 2:2 degree
           You aren’t eligible for a bursary if you have a third class degree.
           You don’t need to do anything to access this funding.
-You can learn more on the [early years funding guidance page](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance)."
+You can learn more on the [early years funding guidance page](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance).
   EY-graduate-employment:
     name: feature_table
     arguments: